xymon-monitoring/problem-solving/README.md

-This is a POC so far, that just tries to help Xymon
+This is a PoC (Proof of Concept) so far (as this whole organisation/repo), that just tries to help Xymon
 - See "Goals of this repo" and "Remarks" below